babashka/babashka/README.md

 ### Explicit requires

-Use an explicit namespace form in scripts, unless you're writing one-liners.
+Use explicit requires with namespace aliases in scripts, unless you're writing one-liners.

 Do this: